apigee-127/example-project/README.md

     ``a127 account create <anAccountName>`

->If you do not have an account on Apigee.com you will be prompted to create one.
+>Be sure to select `apigee` as the Provider.
+If you do not have an account on Apigee.com you will be prompted to create one.

 ```bash
 $ a127 account create myApigeeAccount